Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsection{Noncontextuality inequalities}

-Noncontextuality inequalities provide bounds obeyed by noncontextual hidden variable theories, in analogy to Bell inequalities that provide bounds for local hidden variable models~\cite{Bell:1964PHY,Brunner:2014RMP}.
-The first proposal of Kochen-Specker-type inequalities were made by \citet{Larsson:2002EPL} and \citet{Simon:PRL2001}, but these require stronger assumptions than later noncontextuality inequalities~\cite{Klyachko:2008PRL,Cabello:2008PRL}, see below.
+Noncontextuality inequalities provide bounds obeyed by noncontextual hidden-variable models, in analogy to Bell inequalities that provide bounds for local-hidden variable models~\cite{Bell:1964PHY,Brunner:2014RMP}.
+The first proposals of Kochen-Specker-type inequalities were made by \citet{Simon:PRL2001} and \citet{Larsson:2002EPL}, but these require stronger assumptions than later noncontextuality inequalities~\cite{Klyachko:2008PRL,Cabello:2008PRL}, as we later discuss.

-We start by introducing the mathematical formulation of noncontextual hidden variable theories.
-Then, we discuss basic examples of noncontextuality inequalities such as the the Klyachko-Can-Binicio{\u{g}}lu-Shumovsky (KCBS) inequality \cite{Klyachko:2008PRL} and the Yu-Oh inequality \cite{Yu:2012PRL}, exhibiting, respectively, state-dependent and state-independent quantum violations.
-Finally, we compare these constructions with other related approaches to noncontextual hidden variable theories.
+We start by introducing the mathematical formulation of noncontextual hidden variable models.
+We then discuss basic examples of noncontextuality inequalities such as the the Klyachko-Can-Binicio{\u{g}}lu-Shumovsky (KCBS) \cite{Klyachko:2008PRL} and the Yu-Oh inequalities \cite{Yu:2012PRL}, exhibiting, respectively, state-dependent and state-independent quantum violations.
+Finally, we compare these constructions with other related approaches to noncontextual hidden-variable models.